How To Select your Cantilever Gate

 Though the gate height is not as important as the overall gate opening relative to structural design, it does have a significant impact on certain design criteria.
 Wind loading is the greatest consideration.
 The taller the gate, the more exponentially bearing the wind load is on the face of the gate.
 The performance criteria to be considered:

-Using solid infill materials on the face of the gate for gates taller than 6’ may require re-evaluating the gate frame design.
+Using solid infill materials on the face of the gate for industrial and commercial gates taller than 6’ may require re-evaluating the gate frame design.
 Regardless if the gate is a single or double track, the impacts of high winds on a solid surface gate face may be destructive.
 Consideration should be given to using a box cantilever gate frame regardless of the opening width.

 Further consideration should be given to the infill materials.
 Consider using a perforated sheet, welded wire mesh or allowing opening in the face of the gate to relieve the pressure.
 An example of this would be a decorative cut-out from weather sheet metal (e.g. mountain scene, trees, etc.) where an opening is left for pressure release.

 Your commercial cantilever gate post selection and footing size should be adequate respective of the overall size and weight of your gate, however, the taller your gate, the greater the load you are placing on your gate posts.
 This is because you are allowing any wind load to have more leverage with taller gate posts.